Donate Food

 • Canned tuna, chicken or salmon

-• Canned fruit in juice or water
+• Canned fruit in its own juice or water

 • Olive or canola oil